tardate/LittleArduinoProjects/Equipment/MiniRotaryTool/README.md

 * adding finishing details, cutouts etc for electronic project enclosures
 * for scale model construction

-The device arraived pretty much fully charged, so I was able to just slide in an attachment and start engraving.
+The device arrived pretty much fully charged, so I was able to just slide in an attachment and start engraving.
 Not powerful, but easy to precisely control, which is perfect for the light and fine work I plan to use it for.

 ### Specs